For Colorado Residents with Disabilities

-Any Colorado resident who is totally and permanently disabled may obtain, free of charge, a Disabled Resident Lifetime Fishing License.
-Disabled Resident Lifetime Fishing License holders are exempt from purchasing a Habitat Stamp each year.
+Any Colorado resident who has a total and permanent disability may obtain, free of charge, a Columbine Lifetime Fishing License.
+Columbine Lifetime Fishing License holders are exempt from purchasing a Habitat Stamp each year.
 The license will only be valid as long as the applicant maintains their Colorado residency.

-What documentation do I need to get a Lifetime Fishing License?
+What documentation do I need to get a Columbine Lifetime Fishing License?

-- A fully completed Colorado Parks and Wildlife “Physician’s Affidavit” (located on the application), signed by a licensed physician attesting that the applicant meets the definition of a total and permanent disability; or
+- A fully completed Colorado Parks and Wildlife “Physician’s Affidavit” (located on the Columbine License and Pass application), signed by a licensed physician attesting that the applicant meets the definition of a total and permanent disability; or

 - A Division of Workers' Compensation "Final Admission of Liability" form indicating “Permanent Total Disability”